Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Consume library.md

 To automate the import of new code and speed up the test process we recommend to adopt [module library with the CI environment](./Getting%20started%20-%20Scenario%202%20Onboard%20module%20library%20and%20CI%20environment).

-If you are not using a local repository, you'll also need to publish the modules.
+If you don't want to use a local copy of the library (i.e., local path references), you'll also need to publish the modules.
 Different procedures can apply, depending on where your version of the library is stored:

 <details>
 <summary>Modules publishing in Template Spec</summary>